aws-samples/serverless-patterns/apigw-lambda-sagemaker-jumpstartendpoint-cdk-python/README.md

 ## How it works

-1. This pattern deploys a Sagemaker Jumpstart model (Flan T5 XL from HuggingFace) endpoint using AWS Sagemaker.
+1. This pattern deploys a SageMaker Jumpstart model (Flan T5 XL from HuggingFace) endpoint using Amazon SageMaker.
 The model can be changed by modifying the ```MODEL_ID``` attribute in app.py file.

 2. The pattern also adds a lambda and an API Gateway query the endpoint.